SageGram/sagegram.github.io/about.md

 entered into the EHR system.
 The reports generated allowed coordinators to track clients missing data which improved the client registration timeline, therefore speeding up the time it takes a client to receive services and helped the program meet contract quality assurance requirements.

 Program Directors improved their ability to track monthly revenue, staff productivity and training needs.

-I welcome the opportunity to discuss with you how my prior work experience has prepared me to be an impactful contributor and leader in your organization.

-# Current Job Duties
-- Process Medical Billing for Alameda, San Francisco and Solano County
-- Maintain and create staff information in the OA database
-- Responisble for creating new user accounts and maintaining user accounts in our EHR system
-- Print Reports from the county systems
-- Fulfill data requests for the various departments across the agency
-- Maintain the ABW website
-- Generate content for ABW blog and website
-- Manage the organizations twitter account
-- Assists in the development of fundraising campaigns
-- Create user guide documentation for the databases used by other departments throughout the organization

 # Skills